Auro-93/nytimes-clone/README.md

 <ul>
 <li>the <strong>home page</strong>, which contains most relevant articles currently on the first page; </li>

-<li>specific<strong>sections</strong> like Politics, Health, Arts, which display most relevant articles of such categories; </li>
+<li>specific <strong>sections</strong> like Politics, Health, Arts, which display most relevant articles of such categories; </li>

 <li><strong>search section</strong>, which displays paginated articles based on the keyword typed by the user in the search-bar.
-Articles can be sorted by "relevance", "newest" and "oldest"</li>
+Articles can be sorted by "relevance", "newest" and "oldest".</li>
 </ul>

 ### Built With